 - Lack of faith among clergy

-- Abuse of children
+- Abuse of children and women

 - Attacks against the Catholic Church, whether physical or through heresies

 - Members of the clergy who harm their flock